ralsina/shirk/README.md

 A Crystal library for building SSH servers using libssh.
 Provides both low-level FFI bindings and a high-level callback-based API.

+## ⚠️ Important Limitations

+**This library is designed for non-interactive SSH command execution**, such as:

+- Remote API endpoints
+- Automated deployment commands
+- CI/CD integrations
+- Git-over-SSH servers

+**It is NOT suitable for:**

+- Interactive shells (bash, zsh, etc.)
+- Full terminal emulation (PTY)
+- Real-time streaming input/output
+- Commands that require user interaction (vim, nano, less, etc.)

+### Stdin Handling

+The high-level API (`Shirk::Server`) collects **all stdin before calling your handler**.
+This means:

+- ✅ `echo "data" | ssh host command` works - all piped data is available in `ctx.stdin`
+- ✅ `ssh host command` without stdin works - handler is called after a short timeout with empty `ctx.stdin`
+- ❌ Interactive input doesn't work - there's no way to read/write incrementally

+If you need more control over stdin handling, use the low-level API (see `examples/ssh_server.cr`) which provides raw callbacks for data as it arrives.

 ## Requirements

 - Crystal 1.0+